LaikaStudios/BxDFs/doc/README.md

 In addition, given their nature, the transmitted portion of scattered light could be calculated and passed to the underlying surface responses as part of its vertical layering in a combined set of material response strata.
 This computation has not yet been implemented in these versions, so as-is their use is limited to horizontal layering (i.e. mixing/blending) when combined with other responses.

-First developed at [Pixar](https://www.pixar.com) in the late 1990s for the [REYES](https://dl.acm.org/doi/10.1145/37402.37414) architecture using the [RenderMan Shading Language](https://renderman.pixar.com/resources/RenderMan_20/shadingLanguage.html), the [Prater Fuzz](#prater-fuzz) and [Prater Scatter](#prater-scatter) models have never been published.
+First developed at [Pixar](https://www.pixar.com) in the late 1990s and early 2000s for the [REYES](https://dl.acm.org/doi/10.1145/37402.37414) architecture using the [RenderMan Shading Language](https://renderman.pixar.com/resources/RenderMan_20/shadingLanguage.html), the [Prater Fuzz](#prater-fuzz) and [Prater Scatter](#prater-scatter) models have, until now, never been published.
-Since their creation they have undergone continuous evolution and periodic transformation as [RenderMan](https://renderman.pixar.com/)'s capabilities and implementation details have evolved.
+Since their initial creation they have undergone continuous evolution and periodic transformation as [RenderMan](https://renderman.pixar.com/)'s capabilities and implementation details have evolved.

 These most recent incarnations were developed in concert so they each use the same simple and intuitive *Direction* and *Dispersion* control parameters.
 *Direction* is analogous to the Henyey-Greenstein[<sup>1</sup>](#references) *g* parameter,